lulab/RBPgroup/README.md

 ```bash
 bin/NMF.estimate.R -i data/example.txt -s 5 -e 25 -o output/estiRank/example.estiRank
 ```
-The output files of the example can be found in `data/estiRank/`.
+Sample output files of the example can be found in `data/estiRank/`.
 The output files may be different each time because random seed is selected based on the current time.

 The most important quality measures in the output pdf file are cophenetic correlation coefficient (CPCC) and